-When a landlord calls, we have a unique opportunity to hear about their experiences and often their problems with tenant screening services.
+When a landlord calls, we have a unique opportunity to hear about their experiences and often their problems with various tenant screening services.

 For the first three years in business I handled customer service calls and was able to get quite a bit of perspective from our clients and other landlords.

-When breaking down the 5 most common problems, it’s first important to understand that if there is one universal truth it’s this; there are different strokes for different folks.
+When breaking down the 5 most common problems, it’s important to understand that if there is one universal truth it’s this; there are different strokes for different folks.

 5 Things You Should Know About Tenant Screening Services